maintenance

 How often should I run the Breville cleaning cycle?

-Weekly for most users, or whenever the “Clean Me” light appears.
-Heavy users (6+ shots daily) should clean every 3-4 days.
+Weekly for most people, or whenever the “Clean Me” light shows up.
+If you’re pulling 6+ shots daily, clean every 3-4 days.

 Can I use powder cleaners instead of tablets?